thomsontochi/thomsontochi/README.md

 📫 **Get in Touch:**
 - **Email:** opiaaustin@gmail.com

-Thanks for visiting my profile! 🚀
+Thanks for stopping by — let’s build something brilliant 🚀

 <!--